MicrosoftDocs/dynamics-365-fraud-protection/content/promocode-redemption-error.md

 ## Support

-To log a support ticket, go to [Fraud Protection Sign In](https://dfp.microsoft.com), sign in with global administrator permissions, and then select the question mark in the header bar.
+To log a support ticket, sign in to [Fraud Protection](https://dfp.microsoft.com) and select the question mark in the header bar.

 [!INCLUDE[footer-include](includes/footer-banner.md)]